-Show your member ID card at your network pharmacy.
-The network pharmacy will bill the plan for the cost of the covered prescription drug.
-If you do not have your member ID card with you when you fill your prescription, ask the pharmacy to call CVS Caremark® to get the necessary information.
+The network pharmacy will bill Neighborhood for the cost of your covered prescription drug.
+If you do not have your member ID card with you when you fill your prescription, ask the pharmacy to call CVS Caremark® to get the the information the pharmacy needs.

 If the pharmacy is not able to get the necessary information, you may have to pay the full cost of the prescription when you pick it up.
 If you cannot pay for the drug, contact Member Services right away.